 In this summer course you will work in interprofessional groups (e.g. medicine, nursing, occupational therapy, psychology, physiotherapy, speech-language therapy, social work).
 You will start from your own profession and knowledge of diagnosis and treatment of the problems of patients after a stroke.
 Afterwards, you will learn how to prepare and participate in interprofessional discussions and rounds.
 During the course you will enlarge your knowledge about stroke and other professions.
 For this we use the ICF-system (International classification of functioning, disability and health).
 Before the start of the Summer School there will be up to 60 hours of preparatory assignments.

-Next to these interprofessional rounds, students learn how to give a presentation.
-Students will learn not just to look beyond the boundaries of their own profession, but even across national borders, as the course takes the form of a summer school and is open to international participants.
+Next to these interprofessional rounds, students learn how to present their case.
+Students will be encouraged not just to look beyond the boundaries of their own profession, but even across national borders, as the course takes the form of a summer school open to international participants.
 During this summer school we follow the natural course of stroke, from the acute phase, rehabilitation phase till the chronic phase.
-A lot of professionals, who work daily with stroke patients, share their experiences with the students in lectures and workshops.
-We will visit a hospital or rehab centre, talk to stroke survivors, and use a lot of different cases (mostly on video).
+A lot of professionals, who work daily with stroke patients, will share their experiences with the students in lectures and workshops.
+We will visit a hospital or rehab centre, talk to stroke survivors, and show a lot of different cases (mostly on video).
 Before the summer school starts, students need to do some preparatory assignments.

 Please note: As most of the assignments are done in groups, performance in the course will be evaluated as pass/fail, which can be translated to C /D for international students.
 Marks >C cannot be obtained.

-Because of the nature of the course this summer school will be offered face-to-face.
+Because of the physical nature of the course, this summer school will only be offered on-site.
 Presence in Utrecht is required.

 Students in at least the second year of their study in the field of Cesar Therapy, Medicine, Nursing, Occupational Therapy, Physiotherapy, Psychology, Social work or Speech-Language Pathology.

-The central question is: what information do I need from other professionals for my treatment, and what information do other professionals need from me for their treatment?
-One competency is central: the ability to prepare, conduct and evaluate multi disciplinary rounds.
-That should result in: 1. an interprofessional assessment or treatment plan; 2. a coherent referrals policy within the care chain.
+The central question of this course is: "what information do I need from other professionals for my treatment, and what information do other professionals need from me for their treatment?".
+The ability to prepare, conduct and evaluate multi-disciplinary rounds is a crucial competency in this course.
+It should result in 1) an interprofessional assessment or treatment plan; and 2) a coherent referral policy within the care chain.

 The preparatory assignments will take up to 60 hours.
 During the summer school there are lectures and workshops in the morning.
 These are done in multi professional groups and are moderated by a tutor.
 In the afternoon the students do their preparation for the next day (without a tutor).
-The assignments can be individually or done by a group, either mono or interprofessionally.
-Since we work in groups, no individual grades are given.
+The assignments can be done individually or by a group, either mono or interprofessionally.

 To guarantee the interprofessional aspect of the course we will make a selection out of all applications.
 Your motivation will help us make a selection.